 - Offering a majority (50% or more) of the credit hours/clock hours needed to complete a degree, certificate, or diploma at off-campus site (new) (there are exceptions to this guideline)

-- Initiating joint or dual degrees with another institution not accredited by SACSCOC
+- Initiating joint degrees with another institution not accredited by SACSCOC

 - Adding significantly different programs to the academic curriculum at the College ~

 - Relocating a campus